midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 # i3-window-manager-setup

 This is a simple i3 setup.
 No fancy terminal or customized desktop features.
-Standard terminal, standard i3status bar, standard i3lock screen.
+Standard terminal, i3status bar, and i3lock screen.

 key bindings: